Faust and Marguerite (1904 film)

-Damnation du docteur Faust, released in the United States as Faust and Marguerite and in the United Kingdom as Faust, is a 1904 French silent film directed by Georges Méliès.
+Damnation du docteur Faust, released in the United States as Faust and Marguerite and in the United Kingdom as Faust, is a 1904 French silent trick film directed by Georges Méliès.

 Production

 The film is a fifteen-minute condensation of Faust, an 1859 opera by Charles Gounod based on the Faust legend.
 The previous year, Méliès had used a different musical version of the legend, Hector Berlioz's La damnation de Faust, as inspiration for his film The Damnation of Faust.

 Méliès took the role of Mephistopheles.
 Jeanne Calvière played Siebel; she had been a stablewoman at the Cirque d'Hiver until 1900, when Méliès hired her to play Joan of Arc in his film of the same name.
 She remained among his core troupe of actors for several years after her debut as Joan.

 Special effects in the film were created with stage machinery, pyrotechnics, substitution splices, superimpositions, and dissolves.